bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js160">160.
 Check if a Number is an Automorphic Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks if a given positive integer is an automorphic number.
-An automorphic number is a number whose square ends with the number itself.
-For example, 5 is an automorphic number because 5 A2 = 25, and 25 ends with 5.
+<p>This program checks if a given positive integer is an automorphic number.
+An automorphic number is a
+number whose square ends with the number itself.
+For example, 5 is an automorphic number because 5 A2 = 25, and 25 ends with 5.</p>
 <pre>
 function isAutomorphicNumber(number) {
 const square = number &ast; number;